EECE433/544

 Course Materials

-· The notes, and data are available on WebCT.
-Discussion boards are also available on WebCT.
+· Additional, and data are available on WebCT Vista.
+Discussion boards are also available.

 · The relevant chapters of the textbook are available as “Custom Course Notes” at the bookstore.

-· “Ultrasonic Bioinstrumentation”, by D. Christensen is available at the bookstore.
+· “Ultrasonic Bioinstrumentation”, by D. Christensen is available at the bookstore (upon request) and library (on reserve).

 Prerequisites